DW-Tas/A4T/README.md

 <br>

 ### The Results
-After six months of development, CAD, CFD, trial and lots of error, this is a comparison of part cooling between Xol and A4T.
+After six months of development, CAD, CFD, trial and lots of error.
+Finally, A4T has better IS results, better cooling results and a new look compared to what I have been doing the last few years.

+This is a comparison of part cooling between Xol and A4T.
 These prints were completed on the same printer, with the same gcode, same filament, the same hotend and part cooling fans (inserts installed for A4T test).
 ![Comparison](docs/images/shuriken.png)